 It's possible for a baby to be diagnosed with hypoplastic left heart syndrome while it's still in the womb.
 Your doctor may be able to identify the condition on a routine ultrasound exam during the second trimester of pregnancy.

 Doctors usually use an echocardiogram to diagnose hypoplastic left heart syndrome.
 This test uses high-pitched sound waves that bounce off your baby's heart to produce moving images that can be viewed on a video screen.
-In a baby with hypoplastic left heart syndrome, the echocardiogram reveals a smaller than normal left ventricle and aorta, and it may also show abnormal mitral or aortic valves.

 Because this test can track blood flow, it also shows blood moving from the right ventricle into the aorta.
 In addition, an echocardiogram can identify associated heart defects, such as an atrial septal defect.

 Hypoplastic left heart syndrome is treated through several surgical procedures or a heart transplant.
 Your doctor will discuss with you the treatment options for your child.

 If the diagnosis has been made before the baby is born, doctors usually recommend delivery at a hospital with a cardiac surgery center.